DeanDodds/MilestoneProject2/README.md

 3. ## Features
 -----

-* Responsiveness on all device sizes
+* Responsiveness on all device sizes.

 ### Header
 * All pages have the logo and mute button at the top of each page.

 ### Footer
 * footer that displays while the game is not being played.
 This will contains links to developer social media.